al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

 5. **Archive Completed Work**

-   - Keep `docs/tasks.csv` with all tasks marked "done" for historical reference
+   - Keep `docs/tasks.csv` with all tasks marked "Completed" for historical reference
    - Include in commit to maintain project history
    - Future work can reference completed tasks by number